Giskard-AI/giskard/docs/open_source/scan/scan_llm/index.md

 * Create more tests relevant to your use case, combining input prompts that make your model fail and custom evaluation criteria
 * Share results, and collaborate with your team to integrate business feedback

 To upload your test suite, you must have created a project on Giskard Hub and instantiated a Giskard Python client.
-If you haven't done this yet, follow the first steps of [upload your object](https://docs.giskard.ai/en/latest/giskard_hub/upload/index.html#upload-your-object) guide.

 Then, upload your test suite like this:
 ```python